nishantguvvada/rust-book/README.md

 - Programmers leave comments in their source code that the compiler will ignore to make their code easy to understand, and sometimes extra explanation is warranted.
 - idiomatic comment style starts a comment with two slashes

+---

+## Control Flow

+- ability to run some code depending on whether a condition is true and to run some code repeatedly while a condition is true
+- most common constructs of Rust that let you control the flow of execution: `if` expressions and loops

+### if expressions

+- allows to branch code depending on conditions